When Cancer Hits Close to Home: My Journey to Early Prevention

 Cancer touches us all in some way – and until the day comes when a cure is found, it’s up to us to take our health into our own hands and do everything we can to advocate for ourselves and take necessary precautions for prevention.
 It’s also why I joined G2 Gives in 2022.
 I wanted to do everything I could to raise money for the American Cancer Society through the G2 Goes Pink initiative.

 When it comes to breast cancer, prevention comes in the form of early mammograms – not waiting until you’re 40 years old, especially if you have family history.
-Prevention also happens when people you know get diagnosed with breast cancer, answer your tough questions, and inspire you to get a mammogram.
+Prevention also happens when the people around you, who you love, are diagnosed with cancer.

 My own prevention journey